-For example, a company that made a profit of $5 million in one year and has only one million shares outstanding has an Earnings Per Share of $5.
+It’s calculated by dividing a company’s profit by the number of shares of common stock in circulation.
+For example, a company that made a profit of $5 million in one year and has one million shares outstanding has EPS of $5.

 - Expenses: $1.5 million

 - Shares outstanding: 2 million

 - Profit = $6 million – $1.5 million = $4,500,000

 And you can divide to determine the company’s EPS:

 - EPS = $4,500,000 / 2,000,000 shares = $2.25